 Four billion years ago, when the first gene awoke within the first primordial cell and life began, that first gene may well have coded for an enzyme.

-Ask Vern Schramm about his earliest memory and he’ll take you back to a hot Midwestern summer in the early 1940s: a three-year-old traveling with a carnival on dusty roads through South Dakota and into Iowa and Minnesota—four days entertaining folks in one small town, then packing up and moving to another.
+Ask Vern Schramm about his earliest memory and he’ll take you back to a hot Midwestern summer in the early 1940s: a 3-year-old traveling with a carnival on dusty roads through South Dakota and into Iowa and Minnesota—four days entertaining folks in one small town, then packing up and moving to another.

 “The carnival was the family business—the brainchild of my maternal grandfather, who started it in 1926,” he recalls.
 “It was a pretty big operation and needed five semitrailer trucks to transport everything.
 It had a Ferris wheel, several rides like the Tilt-a-Whirl with its spinning cars, many sideshows—throwing balls at a pyramid of bottles to win a teddy bear, that kind of thing—along with a few monkeys and two elephants named Judy and Alice.”